tinghengseng/patent-infringement-check/README.md

 `git clone https://github.com/tinghengseng/patent-infringement-check.git`

 ## Step 2: Set up the OpenAI API Key
-Create `.env` file inside the backend directory of the project and add the following text, then replace the your_openai_api_key to your own.
+Create `.env` file inside the root directory of the project and add the following text, then replace the your_openai_api_key to your own.

 `OPENAI_API_KEY=your_openai_api_key`